shabnomnom/shabnomnom/README.md

 - 👋 Hi, I’m @shabnomnom
-- 👀 I’m interested in creating APIs.
+- 👀 I’m interested in creating APIs to solve problems.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on prject related to addressing climate crisis and sustainability,
 - 📫 How to reach me  my email address is shabnam.shomail@gmail.com